SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 **Use plural names for repetition.**
 In BNF, this is represented with a plus (`+`) or star (`*`).
-The syntax of our formal grammar doesn't include repetition operators, so we use two syntactic categories to allow repetition.
+The syntax of our formal grammar doesn’t include repetition operators, so we use two syntactic categories to allow repetition.
 For example: